sourabhdesai/notedrop_backend/README.md

 	    {
 		    success : true,
 		    message : {
-			    ID      : (Array of User Objects for this User of the following form [
+			    friends : (Array of User Objects for this User of the following form [
 					    {
-						    username : (String of the username for the friend) ID       : (String of the Database ID for the friend) },…
+						    username : (String of the username for the friend), ID       : (String of the Database ID for the friend), friends  : (Array of Strings of Database IDs for Users that this friend is Friends with) },…
 				    ]
 			    ),